Last Updated on

 A physical form is also available and can be picked up at the Secretary of State’s office, Department of Commerce, and many banks and law offices.

-What are the steps to file a DBA in Idaho?
+What are the steps to file an Assumed Business Name in Idaho?

 Step 1 – Check Available Names